grimlor/OnionArchitecture/Core/Core ReadMe.txt

 IServiceLocator interface for the IoC container used by the DependencyResolution project.

-Be sure to change the project's build target to the UI layer's bin folder.
+Be sure to change the project's build target to the UI project's bin folder.